Kamal-san/TrendChoice-E-Commerce/README.md

 # React + Vite

+🛒 TrendChoice – Full-Stack E-Commerce Application

+TrendChoice is a production-ready full-stack e-commerce web application built with React and Node.js.
+The project demonstrates real-world frontend–backend integration, REST APIs, state management, and deployment best practices.

+This project was built to showcase full-stack development skills and industry-standard architecture.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: